-- Lessons are carefully planned to reflect the incremental acquisition of core knowledge and skills in a sequential/cumulative approach which aids memory and knowledge retrieval. - Learning sequences include clear stages and regular progress checks throughout the lesson to ensure all our children are on task and are being challenged. - Learning is made visible to teachers through carefully structured opportunities for targeted questioning and feedback.
-This enables teachers to make ongoing diagnostic assessments of pupil progress so that misconceptions are swiftly addressed and children are appropriately challenged. - The school has a no hands up approach to teaching and learning which promotes engagement and pupil accountability. - The School implements Learning to Learn strategies through our Learning Toolkit as well as supporting pupils to develop a growth mindset. - Differentiated and/or scaffolded activities are used to meet the needs of all pupils - Effective questioning is used to encourage learning. - Learning intentions and success criteria are shared in all lessons. - A Whole School Marking and Feedback
+- questioning and feedback.
+This enables teachers to make ongoing diagnostic assessments of pupil progress so that misconceptions are swiftly addressed and children are appropriately challenged. - The school has a no hands up approach to teaching and learning which promotes engagement and pupil accountability. - The school implements Learning to Learn strategies through our Learning Toolkit as well as supporting pupils to develop a growth mindset. - Differentiated and/or scaffolded activities are used to meet the needs of all pupils - Effective questioning is used to encourage learning. - Learning intentions and success criteria are shared in all lessons. - A Whole School Marking and Feedback Policy is adhered to which clearly frames responses to pupil outcomes and supports the use of ongoing observation as well as marking in books.
+Teachers use whole class reflection and feedback to drive progress from one lesson to the next. - Effective feedback and marking are in place with AMG's (Aggregation of Marginal Gains)

-- support, provision and access to quality resources to support independent learning.

-- Teaching Assistants / Class Teachers work with small groups to:

-- Ensure understanding

-- Facilitate learning

-- Foster independence

-- Keep students on task

-- Assess progress

-- Inform future planning

-- Technology is used to support independent learning including laptops, IPads, talking tins, cameras, Apple TV, Chrome Books, microphones, listening stations.

-- Special access arrangements are put in place for internal and external tests and examinations e.g. extra time, adult readers, scribes.

-- 1:1 support is in place for children who require more intensive provision.
-This includes specialised support for those who may have:

-- Physical disabilities / needs

-- Sensory needs

-- Speech & language difficulties

-- Communication needs

-- Hearing and visual needs

-- Autism

-- Dyslexia

-- Dyspraxia

-- Social, emotional and mental health needs.

-- Outreach support from specialist agencies is used to improve outcomes for those pupils with complex learning needs.

-- We actively engage with other organisations and a range of professionals and professional services to ensure we can provide the most appropriate support for our pupils and their families.

-- Advice and strategies from external agencies and professionals are followed and evaluated as required.

-- Pupils have access to resources / equipment to aid their learning including coloured overlays, specialist writing equipment, fidget toys, visual prompts, PECS boards, Core Boards, Choice Boards, Now & Next Boards, Choice Boards, Task Management Boards.

-- Those pupils on the Record of Need
+- laptops, iPads, talking tins, cameras, Apple TV, Chrome Books, microphones, listening stations. - Special access arrangements are put in place for internal and external tests and examinations e.g. extra time, adult readers, scribes. - Social, emotional and mental health needs. - Outreach support from specialist agencies is used to improve outcomes for those pupils with complex learning needs. - We actively engage with other organisations and a range of professionals and professional services to ensure we can provide the most appropriate support for our pupils and their families. - Advice and strategies from external agencies and professionals are followed and evaluated as required. - Pupils have access to resources / equipment to aid their learning including coloured overlays, specialist writing equipment, fidget toys, visual prompts, PECS boards, Core Boards, Choice Boards, Now & Next Boards, Choice Boards, Task Management Boards. - Those pupils on the Record of Need with curriculum targets have these written in a child friendly way and are constantly accessible to the child. - Marking ladders are used to enable pupils to assess their learning for some individuals.